We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 SDXC / SDHC

-SDXC and SDHC have to do with the file system the card is capable of handling.
+SDXC and SDHC have to do with the file system the card can handle.

 SDXC uses an exFat filesystem that is 64-bit.
 If you record video to a 64-bit card, you will be able to record video clips larger than 4GB as a single clip.